 - Self-Glory: Although it is good for one to enjoy the workings, dealings, gifting, and blessings that the hand of the Lord brings to us, we must be careful not to think that it is due to our own greatness.
 All things are given to us as a gift of grace (undeserved, unmerited favor), and all the worship and delight in these blessings must be returned to Him who authored them.
-Remembering our helpless and humble estate without Him, we can never glory in our own righteousness.
+Remembering our helpless and humble estate without Him, we can never take pride and glorify our own righteousness.

-- Self-Confidence: When we begin to feel a confidence in our own abilities to produce the anointing and the fruit of the Kingdom, we must be alert to the tempter.
+- Self-Confidence: When we begin to feel confident in our own abilities to produce the anointing and the fruit of the Kingdom, we must be alert to the tempter.

 - Boasting Over Achievements and Revelation: Most often this is not an outward action but an inward attitude.
 (Note: this is of the sin nature, not the “boasting in the Lord” as Scripture speaks of.)

 - Desiring to be Served: Jesus did not come to be served but to serve.
 This is the posture of humility.
 If we want to be seen as a leader or be a leader who is recognized for what we have accomplished, this is for our own glory and not God’s.

 - Desire for Reputation: Jesus was a man of no reputation in heart.
 He emptied Himself.
 If we have inner desires to be esteemed by others, we need to be watchful.
 Pride could be lurking.
 (This is often disguised as focusing on attaining a certain “position.”)

 The only way we can effectively avoid these traps of Leviathan is to live in humility.

 Humble yourselves in the sight of the Lord and He will lift you up.
 (James 4:10 NKJV)